yona-projects/yona/README.md

 Migration
 ---
 - [Yona Export](https://github.com/yona-projects/yona-export)
-    - Support repository local backup
+    - Local backup
-    - Yona to another Yoan instance
+    - Move projects to another Yona instance
-    - Any source corresponding to export format, can be imported into Yona
+    - If you can match the format, anything can be imported into Yona
-- Support Yona to Github/Github Enterprise migration
+- Github/Github Enterprise migration
     - [See here](https://github.com/yona-projects/yona/blob/master/conf/application.conf.default#L297)

 Google Analytics
 ---
-- Basically, distributed Yona include Google Analytics.
+- Distributed Yona includes Google Analytics
-- This data is used to better understand how users use Yona and make constantly improving Yona development.
+- This data is used for making us to improve Yona
-- To disable this for any reason, set the following option to false in conf/application.conf file.
+- If you want to disable this for any reason, set the following option to false in conf/application.conf file.
 ```
 application.send.yona.usage = true
 ```